-The BS degree in Radiologic Sciences offers individuals the opportunity to pursue three separate concentrationsan advanced clinical/health management concentration for the associate degree radiographer, diagnostic medical sonography, or radiation therapy.
+The BS degree in Radiologic Sciences offers individuals the opportunity to pursue three separate concentrations-an advanced clinical concentration for the associate degree radiographer, diagnostic medical sonography, or radiation therapy.
 The diagnostic medical sonography and radiation therapy programs are open to individuals with either a health professional AS degree background or a non-health professions background.

-Among the options for advanced clinical experience for the radiographer, are careers in cardiovascular interventional technology, computed tomography (CT) and magnetic resonance imaging (MRI).
+Among the options for advanced clinical experience for the radiographer, are careers in cardiovascular interventional technology, computed tomography (CT) magnetic resonance imaging (MRI) and mammography.
 Cardiovascular interventional technologists assist physicians in performing diagnostic and therapeutic procedures of the cardiovascular system.
 These procedures involve the injection of iodinated contrast media to demonstrate diseases of the heart and blood vessels.
 Computed tomography (CT) technologists produce images of selected planes of the body by combining the use of an X-ray beam and a computer.
 Magnetic resonance imaging (MRI) technologists utilize a magnetic field along with radio waves to create images of patients' anatomy for interpretation by a physician.
+Mammography technologists operate mammography equipment to produce images of the breasts for diagnostic purposes, under direction of a physician.